RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 The boxes on the right are the integration formulas in red.
 The boxes on the left are the intermediate results in blue.

 Click on the triangle left of a formula to display the complete integration rule including its number and application conditions.
-For example, clicking on the triangle left of the first formula above changes the display to
+For example, clicking on the triangle left of the first formula above changes the display of integration steps to

 ![condition](https://rulebasedintegration.org/RubiScreenShots/integrationSteps2.png)